 The College of Business Administration exists to develop an ethical professional for the business world who is able to make significant contributions to enterprises or to create his/her own business.
 We will facilitate the teaching and learning process and will transform the undergraduate and graduate student into a complete professional; innovative, creative, a leader with research and critical analysis abilities, with an entrepreneurial spirit, and with interest in participating in the community.
-As a College we develop research and dissemination activities focused on the needs of Puerto Rico and the Caribbean.
+Develops and foster relevant intellectual contributions. through research disseminations activities, to enhance teaching and to contribute the business community in Puerto Rico and the Caribbean region.